 The farmer or gardener wants maximum results - in the short and long term simultaneously.

-Soil and leaves not only complement each other - they reinforce each other.
+Soil and leaves not only complement each other - they strengthen each other.
 A living soil with active microorganisms makes foliar fertilization more effective because more minerals are available for transport in the plant.
 And a foliar-fertilized plant with high photosynthetic activity improves the soil microbiome through its root exudates - which in turn benefits the soil.

 Long-term - Steinkraft Basalt.
 Releases trace elements over months and years.
 Permanently improves soil structure.
 The paramagnetic properties activate the soil microbiome sustainably.
 A single autumn application is still effective in the season after next.